AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Anonymity

 Shared proxies offer high anonymity.
-Since multiple users share the same IP address, it becomes difficult for websites to track any single user’s activity.
-Even if your actions are monitored, your identity remains hidden due to the large number of users sharing the same IP.
+Since multiple users share the same IP address, it becomes difficult for websites to track any user’s activity.
+Even if your actions are monitored, your identity remains hidden because many users share the same IP.

 Authority

-With shared proxies, all users share the same IP address when browsing and making requests, and you have no visibility into the actions of others.
+With shared proxies, all users share the same IP address when browsing and making requests, and you have no visibility into others’ actions.
 This lack of control increases the risk of being blocked.

 Since you can’t ensure that other users are following proper proxy usage practices, the risk of being flagged is higher compared to dedicated proxies.
 In contrast, a dedicated proxy grants full control over your activity, as no one else shares your IP.
 You are solely responsible for how it’s used.